Why Are Some Medicare Advantage Plans Free?

 You’ve likely seen advertisements for $0 Medicare Advantage plans (also called Medicare Part C plans) and have wondered how they can possibly be free – and whether they actually are “free.”

 It’s true that many Medicare Advantage plans offer $0 premiums.
-In fact, 60% of all enrollees in a Medicare Advantage plan with prescription drug coverage (MA-PD plans) paid no premium for their plan in 2020.
-And 96% of Medicare beneficiaries have access to at least one $0 MA-PD plan.
+In fact, nearly 70% of all enrollees in a Medicare Advantage plan with prescription drug coverage (MA-PD plans) paid no premium for their plan in 2022.

 So are some Medicare Advantage plans actually free?
 And if so, how?
 Read our Medicare plan review to learn more about Medicare Advantage plan costs.
 You can also compare Medicare Advantage plans online for free, including plans that may feature $0 monthly premiums.